MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-notebooks.md

 Step 2 is when notebooks are imported from intermediate storage into the Fabric workspace.
 This process is as follows:

-* **2.1) Validate the configurations** in step 1.2 to ensure the right workspace and prefix are indicated to import the notebooks.
+* **2.1) Validate the configurations** in step 1.2 to ensure the right Fabric workspace and prefix values are indicated to import the notebooks.
 * **2.2) Run the third cell** of the `nt-notebook-export-import-ipynb.ipynb` notebook to import all notebooks from intermediate location.

 ## Next steps